- 8-day Croatia cruise from Dubrovnik

 Today's journey will take you to the island of Hvar, once a center of the Venetian Republic in the Middle Ages.
 Hop off the ship to explore this island, featuring a large fertile coastal plain, freshwater springs, pine-covered hillsides, vineyards, olive groves, fruit orchards and lavender fields.

-Visit the cathedral, a Franciscan monastery, a fortress and a theater.
+Visit the cathedral, a Franciscan monastery, a fortress and a theater (own expense).
 Enjoy lunch back on board and then have free time to explore more on your own.

 In the morning, head to Brač Island, home to Vidova Gora, the highest mountain of all the Adriatic islands.
 Spend time lounging on the beach and then enjoy lunch on board.